-- 3. Does not make adequate progress towards the completion of residency requirements (i.e., resident project, manuscript, lecture/CE, satisfactory progress on achievement of the residency goals and/or objectives, etc.) - 4.
-Does not follow policies and procedures of the hospital, Department of Pharmacy Services, or Residency Program - 5.
-Engages in gross negligence - 6.
-Does not complete the required 45 of 52 weeks (>37 days total leave including scheduled PTO, sick PTO, professional, bereavement, personal leave, etc. which are all tracked as part of time away from residency training). - o Residents will be allowed to complete up to 12 weeks in the event of hospital approved non-FMLA leave as outlined in 5100-1670 Pharmacy Residency Programs Extended Leave - 7.
+- 4. Does not follow policies and procedures of the hospital, Department of Pharmacy Services, or Residency Program. - 5.
+Engages in gross negligence. - 6.
+Does not complete the required 45 of 52 weeks (> 37 days total leave including scheduled PTO, sick PTO, professional, bereavement, personal leave, etc. which are all tracked as part of time away from residency training). - o Residents will be allowed to complete up to 12 weeks in the event of hospital approved non-FMLA leave as outlined in policy 5100-1670 Pharmacy Residency Programs Extended Leave - 7.
 Consistent failure to meet deadlines for major resident projects (i.e., research, drug information, CE or committee presentations, didactic lectures, etc.).